 100 Years Difference – A Quick Comparison

-- The Pride of Nova Scotia’s mast is the same height above the water as the Bluenose’s foremast at 100ft / 30m
+- The Nova Scotia 1’s mast is the same height above the water as the Bluenose’s foremast at 100ft / 30m

 - Where Bluenose was constructed of Pine, Spruce, Birch & Oak with Oregon Pine masts, 100 years later the construction is all carbon fibre.
 Hull, deck, mast, boom- even the sparse fittings & fixtures inside are all made of this extremely strong and lightweight material.